Cornwall Good Seafood Guide logo

 Capture Info

-Hake are caught by demersal trawls and beam trawls but the majority of landings are by targetted gill netting fisheries.
+Hake are caught by demersal trawls and beam trawls but the majority of landings to Cornish ports are by targetted gill netting fisheries.
 Hake net fisheries are mainly carried out in deep water outside the 6 mile limit and all netters fishing from boats over 10 meters now have to use pingers on their nets to reduce risk of cetacean by catch.
 The nets used have a mesh size of 4" 7/8 (124mm) and are set on the seabed.
 A typical hake net is 125 yards long and 32 nets are joined together to make a tier of nets.
 A large, offshore, modern hake netter can fish up to 6 tiers of net at a time - an astounding 21 kilometers of net.
 There are issues with by-catch of non target species such as sharks, rays and seals in this fishery and more research is needed to establish the level of by catch.

 References